Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2016-06-30

-* Includes every change in Yoast SEO core 3.3.3 and 3.3.4, see the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+* Includes every change in Yoast SEO core 3.3.3 and 3.3.4, see the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 3.3.2